-The Fylde Coast Dementia Hub offers people in the Fylde coast a ‘one-stop shop’ where they can get information, advice and practical support.
+The Fylde Coast Dementia Hub is a ‘one-stop shop’ for information, advice and practical support.

-It’s a joint initiative between Clifton Hospital, Blackpool Dementia Action Alliance, Trinity Hospice and Lancaster University, is being supported by Blackpool Council, The Alzheimer’s Society, Age UK, Blackpool Carers and many other organisations.
+It’s a joint initiative between Clifton Hospital, Blackpool Dementia Action Alliance, Trinity Hospice and Lancaster University.
+It’s supported by Blackpool Council, The Alzheimer’s Society, Age UK, Blackpool Carers and many others.

 Dementia is a collection of symptoms caused by conditions which affect the brain.
-It affects a person’s mental abilities such as memory and thinking as well as their behaviour.
+It affects mental abilities such as memory and thinking as well as behaviour.
 The most common cause of dementia is Alzheimer’s disease.

-There are currently over 10,000 people in Lancashire who have been diagnosed with dementia, but it is thought that the actual figure of people with the condition could be much higher.
-This means that thousands of people who could have dementia aren’t accessing treatments and support to help them live well with the condition.
+Here in Lancashire more than 10,000 people have been diagnosed with dementia.
+It’s thought that the actual figure could be much higher.
+This means that thousands of people who could have dementia aren’t accessing treatments and support.
+It could help them to live well with the condition.

 It’s a fact that dementia is set to become ever more of a challenge for societies.
-Many people who are diagnosed with a dementia, or who are dealing with the diagnosis of a loved one, can feel as though they are alone.
+If you’re diagnosed with a dementia, or dealing with the diagnosis of a loved one, you’ll probably feel alone.

-Our ‘drop in’ sessions may be useful for people, whether they are living with dementia, caring for someone who has dementia, have concerns over their memory or are simply interested in finding out more about dementia.
+The ‘drop in’ sessions are useful for anyone wanting to find out more.
+People living with dementia, caring for someone with dementia, with concerns about their memory or simply interested in finding out more.

 Everyone is welcome and there is no charge.

-This new initiative will seek to build on the existing work of dementia-specialist organisations that already have a strong presence in the area.
-It will be an important part of providing early intervention and focus on maintaining independence in the community.
-It will aim to provide advice from the memory clinic, nurses, financial planners, benefits advisors, lawyers, researchers, carer support, as well as a chance to engage with people living with the conditions and their families.
+It’s an important part of providing early intervention and focus on maintaining independence in the community.
+It provides advice from the memory clinic, nurses, financial planners, benefits advisors, lawyers, researchers, carer support.
+Plus it’s a chance for people living with the conditions and their families to get together.

-Dr Penny Foulds, Honorary Researcher at Lancaster University and founder of the Defying Dementia campaign.
-‘Research has revealed that early diagnosis can help people and their carers live well with dementia.
-We recognise people with dementia, and those who care for them, can feel isolated and often don’t know where to turn at what can be a very difficult time.
-This initiative is about helping our community know where to go for information and services when a diagnosis is made, or even before if they are worried about a loved one. ‘
+Dr Penny Foulds, Honorary Researcher at Lancaster University and founder of the Defying Dementia campaign says “Research has revealed that early diagnosis can help people and their carers live well with dementia.
+We recognise people with dementia, and those who care for them, can feel isolated and often don’t know where to turn at a very difficult time.
+This initiative is about helping our community know where to go for information and services when a diagnosis is made, or even before if they are worried about a loved one.”

 Fylde Coast Dementia Hub on Facebook